Panakkattodil Devi Temple: Location and transport

+Panakkattodil Devi temple is located with the geographic coordinates of 8°57′13.2″N 76°33′36.0″E at an altitude of about 37.75 m above the mean sea level.

 Air

 Trivandrum International airport (92 km) is the nearest airport.

 Rail

 Nearest and main railway station is Kollam railway station (18 km).
 Kollam railway station is well-connected by regular trains with Thiruvananthapuram and some major places in India.
 Another nearby station is Karunagappally railway station (21 km).

 Roads

 Chavara Thekkumbhagom is well connected to other parts of Kerala through roads.